|Warning: To avoid damage or injuries, read the safety and maintenance information before using your Blueye underwater drone.

 The Blueye Pioneer underwater drone is certified to dive down to 150 m depth.
 The drone can handle bad weather like snow and rain, so don’t be afraid to go out diving in different kinds of weather.
 Diving in open waters is preferred as wrecks, rocks, kelp, and other structures may get the tether stuck or damage the drone.

 The Blueye Pro ROV is the answer to all professionals with a need for a flexible and easy to use tool to perform their inspections, without being dependent on divers or specially trained pilots.
 With new features such as the camera tilt-function, improved camera quality and the increased depth rating to 305 m, Blueye users will have more flexibility to fulfill more use cases for underwater inspections.

 The ocean is full of precious corals, kelp, animals and different structures like shipwrecks.
 You should always be aware of where you are diving and try to avoid places where your tether may get stuck or places where you can damage the drone.

 Children should only operate under the supervision of adults.

-Large steel or concrete structures, or areas with lots of other WiFi activity may interfere with your diving experience.
-This electromagnetic interference may cause a lag or artefacts on your video stream.
-To resolve this, you can try to move closer to the surface unit or move to another location.
+In areas with lots of electromagnetic interference, you may experience lag or artifacts in the video stream.
+Electromagnetic interference may be caused by large steel or concrete structures or areas with lots of other WiFi activity.
+To resolve this you can try to move closer to the surface unit or move to another location.

 Conditions where you should not dive

-The Blueye Pioneer is not designed to be used in greater currents than 1 m/s.
+The Blueye underwater drones are not designed to be used in greater currents than 1.5 m/s.
 Diving in strong currents may result in losing control over your drone.
 If you are launching the drone from a boat or from a quay, please keep the tether away from boat propellers and other humans.
 You should not dive during thunderstorms.